Building Facts and Features

 Garden Design, Natural Light and Efficiency

-Operationally, the design incorporates the findings of workflow and efficiency studies, addressing areas where efficiency can be increased for the benefit of the patient.
-Additional provisions for families of patients have been planned throughout the building, including dedicated family areas and “living rooms” on each bed floor.
+Operationally, the building’s design incorporates the findings of workflow and efficiency studies, addressing areas where efficiency can be increased for the patient’s benefit.

 - Construction began in January 2012

-- Adjacent to UC San Diego Thornton Hospital in La Jolla
+- Contiguous with UC San Diego Thornton Hospital in La Jolla

-- 2 underground floors for mechanical equipment and services, such as a blood bank and an inpatient pharmacy
+- Two underground floors for mechanical equipment and services, such as a blood bank and an inpatient pharmacy

 - Scheduled to open for patient care in 2016